ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/genealogy.md

 ---
-title: "Genealogy and Long Island Origins"
+title: "Mills Pond NY and Mills Genealogy"
 weight: 500
 ---
 Edward H. Mills' ancestors were early settlers of Edward's birthplace, the Town of Smithtown on Long Island, and to this day the [Mills Pond District](https://en.wikipedia.org/wiki/Mills_Pond_District_(St._James,_New_York)) is named for them.